 Another tip I offer is to stay away from branches in clear glass, the branches are so dirty they can turn the water brown in just two hours, and that is not pretty.

-My last piece of advice if you really want Cherry is to combine them in a gorgeous mixed arrangement where the Cherry is just one element enhanced by the beauty of other flowers.
+My last piece of advice: If you really want Cherry Blossoms, combine them in a gorgeous mixed arrangement where the Cherry is just one element enhanced by the beauty of other flowers.